ValldHebron-Bioinformatics/minMutFinder/minMutFinder-nf/docs/README.md

 <br>
 (4)--> "yes" if you want the muations plot to also contain the Synonymous mutations, "no" if you do not want them in the mutations plot

+### License

+This project, **minMutFinder**, is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

+You are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.
+For more details, please refer to the [LICENSE](./LICENSE) file.

 #### References